secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 ## Trials from Partners
 Partners can host our self-managed trial form.
-They will have a specific URL that is captured that allows us to pass that lead directly to the partner.
-This explains the backend for the activity.
+They will have a specific UTM parameter that is captured upon form submit that allows us to pass that lead directly to the partner.
+Below explains the backend for the activity.
+Each page must have the UTM `utm_partnerid` in the URL populated, otherwise we cannot pass to the partner.

+You can find the UTM builder [here](/handbook/marketing/utm-strategy/#utm-builder).
+For a list of the partner IDs to add, [go here](e/handbook/marketing/channel-marketing/partner-campaigns/index.html.md?from_merge_request_iid=95987#partner-crm-ids).

 1. Form is hosted on a GitLab or Partner landing page.
 Partners should always use the `FORM 2983: Partner Self-Hosted Enterprise Trial Form` Form.
    - This form has a hidden field that captured `utm_partnerid`